JetBrains/kotlin/CODE_COVERAGE.md

 [Source-based Code Coverage](https://clang.llvm.org/docs/SourceBasedCodeCoverage.html).

 **Please note**:
 1. Coverage support is in it's very early days and is in active development.
-Known issues and restrictions are:
+Known issues are:
     * Coverage information may be inaccurate.
     * Line execution counts may be wrong.
-    * Only macOS and iOS simulator binaries are supported.

 2. Most of described functionality will be incorporated into Gradle plugin.